 The trick to staying on track is to combine your carbs with low GI foods and regular protein hits throughout the day.

-The CSIRO Total Wellbeing Diet, as well as focussing on several serves of protein rich foods throughout the day, also includes smaller amounts but regular serves of slow release carbohydrates.
+The CSIRO Total Wellbeing Diet, as well as focusing on several serves of protein rich foods throughout the day, also includes smaller amounts but regular serves of slow release carbohydrates.

 As with protein, these low GI foods provide energy and valuable nutrients, slowly releasing them throughout the day – contributing to keeping you feeling full, and better able to stick to a lower kilojoule diet and ultimately, burning fat and losing weight.

 "The key is a higher protein pattern in conjunction with low GI grains fruits vegetables and dairy foods.
-Good nutrition is more than focussing on one nutrient".
+Good nutrition is more than focusing on one nutrient".

 The CSIRO Total Wellbeing Diet provides an easy guide to get a great mix of nutrients, a variety of foods – essential to good long-term health and get the right balance of low GI foods, carbohydrates, fats and protein through the menu plans, recipes and shopping lists.

-That said, when you’re out and about, it’s handy to know how to make high protein diet friendly choices.
+That said, when you’re out and about, it’s handy to know how to make high protein diet food choices.

 “Lean meats – think beef, lamb, chicken, eggs, tofu and fish; nuts, milk and Greek yoghurt, and beans are all good sources of protein that are readily available," says Professor Noakes.